kredar/kredar.github.io/_posts/2023-09-02-Resume-Bot-powered-by-llm.md

 ---
 title: "Resume Chatbot powered by foundational LLM model"
-excerpt: "Learn how I built a resume chatbot using Langchain, Vector DB and OpenAI, and discover tips for making your bot smarter and more efficient."
+excerpt: "How I built a resume chatbot using Langchain, Vector DB and OpenAI, and discover tips for making your bot smarter and more efficient."
 categories:
   - Gen-AI
   - LLM